EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture

-In this work, we consider the setting where we wish to divide a set of $m$ indivisible items to a set $\{1,2, \dots, n\}$ of $n$ agents with each item being allocated wholly to some agent.
-The standard notion of fairness is \emph{envy-freeness}, which entails a division (allocation) as fair if every agent values her bundle as much as any other bundle in the allocation (\cite{foley1967resource}).
-Since envy-free allocations do not exist for the case of indivisible items,\footnote{Consider an instance with two agents valuing a single item positively.
+In this work, we study the \emph{discrete} setting of fair division where we wish to divide a set of $m$ indivisible items to a set $\{1,2, \dots, n\}$ of $n$ agents with each item being allocated \emph{wholly} to some agent.
+The standard notion of fairness in this line of work is that of \emph{envy-freeness}, which entails a division (allocation) as \emph{fair} if every agent values her bundle as much as any other bundle in the allocation (\cite{foley1967resource}).
+Since envy-free allocations may not always exist for the case of indivisible items,\footnote{Consider an instance with two agents valuing a single item positively.
 Here, the agent who does not receive the item will envy the other.
 In contrast, envy-free allocations always exist when the resource to be allocated is divisible (see \cite{stromquist1980cut,edward1999rental}).} several variants of envy-freeness have been explored in the literature.
-Among all, \emph{envy-freeness up to any item} ($\efx$) is considered to be the flag-bearer of fairness for the setting of indivisible items (introduced by \cite{caragiannis2016unreasonable}).
-We say an allocation $X = (X_1, X_2, \dots, X_n)$ where bundle $X_i$ is for agent $i \in [n]$ is $\efx$ if for every pair $i,j \in [n]$ of agents, agent $i$ prefers her bundle $X_i$ over $X_j \setminus \{g\}$ for \emph{every} item $g \in X_j$. $\efx$ is considered to be the ``closest analogue of envy-freeness'' for discrete setting (\cite{caragiannis2019envy}).
+Among all, \emph{envy-freeness up to any item} ($\efx$) is considered to be the flag-bearer of fairness for the discrete setting (introduced by \cite{caragiannis2016unreasonable}).
+We say an allocation $X = (X_1, X_2, \dots, X_n)$ with bundle $X_i$ being allocated to agent $i \in [n]$ is $\efx$ if for every pair $i,j \in [n]$ of agents, agent $i$ prefers her bundle $X_i$ over $X_j \setminus \{g\}$ for \emph{every} item $g \in X_j$. $\efx$ is considered to be the ``closest analogue of envy-freeness'' for the discrete setting (\cite{caragiannis2019envy}).

-It remains a major open problem to understand whether there always exists an $\efx$ allocation (\cite{procaccia2020technical}).
-Despite significant efforts, it is not known whether $\efx$ allocations exist for four or more agents, even for additive valuations (\cite{chaudhury2020efx}).
-This naturally points towards the complexity of this problem and motivates the study of various kinds of relaxations.
-That is, one may begin to understand the concept of $\efx$ either by providing approximate $\efx$ allocations, or by studying special valuation classes, or by relaxing the notion of $\efx$ via \emph{charity} or its \emph{epistemic} form.
+It remains a major open problem to understand the existence of $\efx$ allocations (\cite{procaccia2020technical}).
+Despite significant efforts, it is not known whether $\efx$ allocations exist for four or more agents, even with additive valuations (\cite{chaudhury2020efx}).
+This naturally points towards the complexity of this problem and motivates the study of its various kinds of relaxations.
+That is, one may begin to understand the concept of $\efx$ either by finding approximate $\efx$ allocations, or by studying special valuation classes, or by relaxing the notion of $\efx$ via \emph{charity} or its \emph{epistemic} form.
 We refer the readers to Section~\ref{sec:related} for further discussion.